How do I get a library card?

 Click here to get a copy of the registration form you can print, fill out and drop in the library's book drop; you will be contacted within 3-5 business days with your card number.

-For quicker service, simply email the information listed on the form along with a snapshot of your pictire ID to email@example.com.
+For quicker service, simply email the information listed on the form along with a snapshot of your picture ID to firstname.lastname@example.org.